morecallan/SPA-exercise-WYSIWYG/README.md

 ### How to run:
 ```
-> Go to: `https://www.npmjs.com/package/http-server` and install "http-server".
+-Go to: `https://www.npmjs.com/package/http-server` and install "http-server".
-> Navigate to the project folder in terminal and type: `http-server -p 8080`
+-Navigate to the project folder in terminal and type: `http-server -p 8080`
-> This will show at: `http://localhost:8080` in your internet browser.
+-This will show at: `http://localhost:8080` in your internet browser.
 ```

 ### Contributors: